keboola/connection-docs/components/index.md

 {: .image-popup}
 ![Screenshot - Add Description button](/components/description-button.png)

-Click the **Add Description** button to write the description manually.
-You can also click the **Generate Description** button to have our AI service write a suggestion for you that you can modify.
+Click the **Add description** button to write the description manually.
+You can also click the **Generate description** button to have our AI service write a suggestion for you that you can modify.
 Note that the configuration will be sent to the Microsoft Azure OpenAI service when using the [AI service](/overview#ai-assistance).
 Even though the contents are not used to train the model, as a best practice, you should not store unencrypted secrets such as API keys and passwords in the configuration (for example, in Python transformation code).
 Variables and encrypted configuration parameters are automatically obfuscated.